Jan Carew: The university years

-At the age of 25, he left Guyana for the United States, where he studied science at Howard University and Western Reserve University (1945–1948), the predecessor of Case Western Reserve University, but left without graduating.
-Later, Carew attended Charles University in Prague (1948–1950) and Sorbonne University in Paris.
+At the age of 25, Carew left Guyana for the United States, where he studied science at Howard University and Western Reserve University (1945–1948), the predecessor of Case Western Reserve University, but left without graduating.
+Later, he attended Charles University in Prague (1948–1950) and Sorbonne University in Paris.

 Exile and later years

-In what he described as his "endless journeyings", he lived at different times in the Netherlands, Mexico, the UK, France, Spain, Ghana, Canada and the United States.
+In what he described as his "endless journeyings", Carew lived at different times in the Netherlands, Mexico, the UK, France, Spain, Ghana, Canada and the United States.
 In 1951, while in the Netherlands, he was editor of De Kim (multilingual poetry magazine in Amsterdam).
 In Britain, he acted alongside Laurence Olivier and edited the Kensington Post in 1953.
 He also worked as a broadcaster and writer with the BBC and lectured in race relations at the University of London.
 He was the first editor of the black-oriented publication Magnet News, launched in London in February 1965.

 He always maintained his Caribbean links, and in 1962 served as director of culture in British Guiana under the Jagan administration.
 According to York University Professor Emeritus Dr. Frank Birbalsingh, "He was a strong supporter of the late Dr. Cheddi Jagan and the People's Progressive Party.
 He was quite fearless when it came to politics."

-Between 1962 and 1966 Carew lived in Jamaica with his then wife Sylvia Wynter, subsequently moving to Canada for some years before settling in the US.
+Between 1962 and 1966, Carew lived in Jamaica with his then wife Sylvia Wynter, subsequently moving to Canada for some years before settling in the US.
 During this period he served as editor of African Review in 1965, and in 1969 became publisher of Cotopax (a literary magazine).
 Carew taught at Princeton, Rutgers, Illinois Wesleyan, Hampshire College, Northwestern and Lincoln Universities and was Emeritus Professor of African American Studies at Northwestern University.

 Jan Carew died at his home in Louisville, Kentucky, US, at the age of 92, survived by his widow Dr. Joy Gleason, his daughters Lisa St Aubin de Terán and Shantoba Eliza Carew, and his son, David Christopher Carew.

 Carew's memoir Potaro Dreams: My Youth in Guyana was posthumously published in 2014.
 Envisaged as a first volume, covering the period from birth in 1920 to 1939 when Carew was drawn into the Second World War, the book was described by the author as "the prism" through which he would approach life.